data-govt-nz/ckan-migration/README.md

 ### Loading to CKAN

-`ckanapi load organizations -I ./organisations.jsonld -r CKAN_URL -a API_KEY
+`ckanapi load organizations -I ./organisations.jsonld -r CKAN_URL -a API_KEY`

-`
+### Updating the status of an existing and not active organisations

+ 1. Login as sysadmin and find the non-active organsiation (most NZ govt orgs exist already as they were loaded from a full list of all govt orgs).

+ 2. Copy the id of the org eg `marlborough-district-council`.

+ 3. Run the following ckanapi command `ckanapi action organization_update id=marlborough-district-council state=active -r CKAN_URL -a API_KEY`

 ## Group
 ### Loading group taxonomy